CodeLabs-Case/twitter-bot-2/readme.txt

 To run the program with a given set of topics, add those topics to the topics.txt file, with one topic per line.
 Currently it is hardcoded to take in 3 topics and collect them in parallel.
 In order to change that you have to hardcode it in the source code, which I hope to change if further iterations.
+You will need to create files and directories that aer listed in the gitignore file:
+    /data
+    /plots
+    topics.txt
+    config.js

 1) Update the topics file, with one topic per line
 2) run ./shell <delta> <n>